Local SEO Content Tips

 It might not suit the way you like to read, but if you want to drive local traffic then you need to write for a mobile audience.
 What does that mean?
 Impactful sentences and short paragraphs are the way forward here, as people walking around searching for a local business do not want to scroll through embellished descriptions and amateur layout mistakes.
 Local SEO is built on the mobile experience, which has two inter-related implications.
 The first is that UX matters more than ever before.
 The second is that, in order for UX to be great, your website copy needs to be short and concise to be impactful.

 Copywriting includes content marketing strategies, and one of the most effective content marketing strategies for targeting local content is to make a community page.
-The contents of the community will vary depending on your industry, but they should serve these three purposes:
+The contents of the community will vary depending on your.

 “There are a thousand different ways this could go.”